melezhik/swat/README2.md

 - Swat is text oriented tool, for good or for bad it does not provide any level of http DOM or xpath hacking, it does not even try to decouple http headers from a body.
 Actually _it just returns you a text_ where you can find and grep in old good unix way.
-Does this sound suspiseosly simple?
+Does this sound suspiciously simple?
 Sometimes most of things could be tested in a simple way.

 - Swat is extendable by adding custom perl code, this is where you may add deisred complexity to your test stories.